Pohoy

-Pohoy (also Pojoy, Pojoi, Pooy, Posoy, Pujoy) was a chiefdom on the shores of Tampa Bay in present-day Florida in the late sixteenth century and all of the seventeenth century.
-Following slave-taking raids by people from the Lower Towns of the Muscogee Confederacy (called "Lower Creeks" by the English and Uchise by the Spanish) at the beginning of the eighteenth century, the surviving Pohoy people lived in several locations in peninsular Florida.
+Pohoy was a chiefdom on the shores of Tampa Bay in present-day Florida in the late sixteenth century and all of the seventeenth century.
+Following slave-taking raids by people from the Lower Towns of the Muscogee Confederacy (called Uchise by the Spanish and "Lower Creeks" by the English) at the beginning of the eighteenth century, the surviving Pohoy people lived in several locations in peninsular Florida.
 The Pohoy disappeared from historical accounts after 1739.

+Alternate names

+The Spanish variously recorded the name of the chiefdom and people as Pohoy, Pojoy, Pojoi, Pooy, Posoy, and Pujoy.
+Jerald Milanich states that the name "Pohoy" is a form of Capaloey, the name of a chiefdom on Tampa Bay in the first half of the sixteenth century..

 Sixteenth century

 Tampa Bay was the heart of the Safety Harbor culture area.
 People in the Safety Harbor culture lived in chiefdoms, consisting of a chief town and several outlying communities, controlling about 15 mi of shoreline and extending 20 mi or so inland.
 Ceremonial earthwork mounds were built in the chief towns.
-Chief towns were occasionally abandoned and new towns built.
+Chief towns were occasionally abandoned and new towns were built.
 There are fifteen or more Safety Harbor chief town sites known, most of which are located on a shoreline.

-When the Spanish reached Tampa Bay early in the sixteenth century, they found three or four chiefdoms on the shores of the bay.
-The town of Tocobago was at the northern end of Old Tampa Bay (the northwest arm of Tampa Bay), Uzita controlled the south shore of Tampa Bay, from the Little Manatee River to Sarasota Bay; and Mocoso was on the east side of Tampa Bay, on the Alafia River and, possibly, the Hillsborough River.
-There may have been a fourth independent chiefdom, Capaloey, on Hillsborough Bay (the northeast arm of Tampa Bay), which may have included the Hillsborough River.
-Twentieth-century ethnographer Milanich states that the name Pohoy is a form of Capaloey.
+When the Spanish reached Tampa Bay early in the sixteenth century, they found four chiefdoms on the shores of the bay.
+The town of Tocobago was at the northern end of Old Tampa Bay (the northwest arm of Tampa Bay).
+Uzita controlled the south shore of Tampa Bay, from the Little Manatee River to Sarasota Bay.
+Mocoso was on the east side of Tampa Bay, on the Alafia River and, possibly, the Hillsborough River.
+Capaloey, was on Hillsborough Bay (the northeast arm of Tampa Bay), which may have included the Hillsborough River.
+Historian Jerald Milanich states that the name Pohoy is a form of Capaloey.

-The Narváez expedition reached Tampa Bay in 1528.
-That expedition clashed with the Uzita before departing inland through Tocobago territory.
-The de Soto expedition landed in Uzita territory in 1539, and then passed through Mocoso territory, and further north along the Withlacoochee River.
+The de Soto expedition landed in Uzita territory in 1539.
+It passed through Mocoso territory, and further north along the Withlacoochee River.
 It noted the inland towns of Guacozo, Luca, Vicela, Tocaste, all of which may have been Safety Harbor culture settlements.
-Neither expedition seems to have entered Capaloey territory.
+The de Soto expedition is not known to have entered Capaloey territory.
 The Utiza and Mocoso chiefdoms disappeared within 35 years after the encounter with the de Soto expedition, and Tocobago dominated Tampa Bay when Pedro Menéndez de Avilés visited there in 1567.